Esri/arcgis-pro-sdk/README.md

 _**CefSharp**_
 * At 2.5 ArcGIS is using version 75.1.141 of CefSharp.
 Pro includes the CefSharp.dll, CefSharp.Core.dll and CefSharp.Wpf.dll in the "C:\Program Files\ArcGIS\Pro\bin\cef" installation location.
 To use the CefSharp ChromiumWebBrowser control, consult [ChromiumWebBrowser](https://github.com/ArcGIS/arcgis-pro-sdk/wiki/ProConcepts-Framework#chromiumwebbrowser)

+Please consult technical support article [How To: Fix compiler error(s) using CefSharp and the ArcGIS Pro SDK ChromiumWebBrowser Control in an add-in](https://support.esri.com/en/Technical-Article/000022628) for more information

 Note: [ArcGIS Pro system requirements](http://pro.arcgis.com/en/pro-app/get-started/arcgis-pro-system-requirements.htm)